-Multi-mesh gillnets were used to collect catch-effort information and biological samples of Arctic Char at Koluktoo Bay from August 19 and 21, 2017.
+Multi-mesh gillnets were used to collect catch-effort information and biological samples of Arctic Char at Koluktoo Bay from August 1 to 10, 2018 and Saatut from August 12 to 18, 2018.
 A total of 213 anadromous Arctic Char were sampled from Koluktoo Bay.
-Length and weight frequency histograms are presented for these samples (Figures 1 and 2).
+A total of 33 anadromous Arctic Char were sampled from Saatut.
+Length frequency histograms and length graphs are presented for these samples (Figures 1 and 2).
 Initial analysis shows that we captured a different time of the run in 2017 compared to 2016.